 Genre: Comedy, Slice of Life, Musical

-Surely, it wasn’t meant to be funny.
+It wasn’t meant to be funny, for sure.

-K-On! was a huge success.
+K-On! was a very big hit.

 14. KonoSuba: God’s Blessing on This Wonderful World